 This process of granting API access is very straight forward.
 The first time you use the app upon installing an app that requires server side API access, follow the prompts to enable it.
 This must be done by an admin because to initialize the apps securely we need server side access to modify the app's internal settings with a secure token.

 Note that the API authorization needs to stay current.
 If the administrator that granted access is leaving the organization or is downgraded to a regular agent, the API needs to be re-authorized by another administrator for the app to continue to work.
 Follow in-app prompts to complete this process.

-The provisioning process takes place on zendesk.sweethawk.co.
-This is a secure server owned by SweetHawk.
-The first time an app is initialized, we create your account on the server.
+Once you granted our server access, the app is initialized and we create your account if this was the first app you installed.
 This account is assigned a unique token which identifies your account.
 This token is never shared with anyone and is required to access the data associated with your app.
-Once you authorize our server to access your data via API, we can then store this token with your app.
-This happens behind the scenes on the server side over a secure connection only.
+This token is stored with your app and is used in for example targets, and facilitates secure communication.
+This initialization process happens behind the scenes on the server side over a secure connection only.

 * Approvals: loads ticket data to send messages to approvers, tags tickets if required, sets a custom field called Approval Date when all approvals are granted, and creates targets for automatic approvals.

 * Survey: sets a value for the secure token Zendesk user field and creates Dynamic Content for the new customer satisfaction snippet for use in notifications.
 For a complete overview, please see which APIs are used by the Survey app.
 Please note that the Survey app does not store any personal data of your customers.
 The survey data is stored anonymously and is linked to the customer data in Zendesk via the ticket ID only.

 * Notify: to allow for quick editing of triggers and to send the notifications.